 narratives to which we’ve grown accustomed.
 Originating from Shapiro’s PhD thesis and expanding upon his previous publications, the book is best read as a call to arms that lays out Shapiro’s insistence that transdisciplinary approaches need to be deployed in addressing relationships between technology and humans.
 Shapiro foregrounds the field of Creative Coding – a hybrid field where art, morality, and computation intersect – as a site of resistance.
 Creative Coding is, for Shapiro, crucial for the design of our posthumanist future.
 He sees this as a movement that seeks to undermine the deepening of capitalist inequalities by embedding ethical components into machine learning in order to allow technology to act upon the world in ways that humans, left to our own devices, are unable to do.

-may occur.
+The delight stemmed from Shapiro’s appreciation that developments in machine learning may provide the embryonic situation in which social change may occur.
 Up until this point my perspective of our current relationship with technology was that it was the harbinger of Surveillance Capitalism (Zuboff, 2019) or Technofeudalism (Varoufakis, 2023) – both of which indicated

 an alarming intensification of unsustainable inequality; the hopefulness of Shapiro was certainly welcome.